European Super League announced, German teams not involved | DW | 18.04.2021

 "In particular, it would be irresponsible to irreparably damage the national leagues of European professional football in this way.
 I therefore support the joint decision of UEFA and the national leagues of England, Spain and Italy."

-Fan groups and even the British government stated their opposition to the plans.
+Fan groups and even the British and French governments stated their opposition to the plans.

 The British Culture Minister, Oliver Dowden, echoed the sentiment that any Super League creates a "closed shop" and takes the game further away from fans.